kurukimi/kurukimi/README.md

-- CS Student at Aalto university
+- CS Student
-- Along with real projects I'll have some _old_( == poor quality code I dont have interest to clean up) scripts here
+- Along with real projects (if not private) I'll have some _old_( == poor quality code I dont have interest to clean up) scripts here
 - Interested in creating something new :)